StevenceTanKe/gesture-snake-game/README.md

 # Gesture-Controlled Snake Game

 A classic Snake game controlled by hand gestures using webcam and machine learning.
-Built with HTML5 Canvas, JavaScript, and ML5.js for pose detection.

-## Features

-- Classic Snake gameplay with a modern twist
-- Hand gesture controls using webcam
-- Real-time pose detection and skeleton visualization
-- Score tracking
-- Increasing difficulty as you collect food
-- Wall wrapping (snake can pass through walls)

 ## How to Play